 Contact Renfrew County and District Health Unit for more information or to schedule a workshop: 613-735-8651 extension 500 or 1-800-267-1097 extension 500.

-- visit restaurants, bars, tobacco retailers, enclosed workplaces and public places to check that they are following the regulations in the Smoke Free Ontario Act (using signage, following restrictions on the display of tobacco products and not smoking in prohibited places).
+- Visit restaurants, bars, tobacco retailers, enclosed workplaces and public places to check that they are following the regulations in the SFOA (using signage, following restrictions on the display of tobacco products and not smoking in prohibited places).

 The Not to Kids Coalition is a network of public health units in Ontario whose goal is to create a healthy, tobacco-free generation.
 The coalition supports an ongoing reduction in the number of youth who use tobacco products, and reduced access to tobacco from all sources.